 Norwegian musician, Savant has been on an upward spiral since his career started four-years ago.
 Since his debut album, Ninur, was released, Savant has continued to top the charts of Beatport in multiple genres of EDM.
 This year should be no different.
 2015 begins for Savant with the release of a new album called Invasion, which has killed it so far among fans.
 The 18-song album covers a wide spectrum of musical styles but each and every song is made for dancing.

 Part of what makes this music appealing is it gives a taste of aspects of many different styles of EDM music and makes it assessable.
-In one of the key songs is “1997” Savant revisits the style of techno that thrived at that time in the ’90s.
+In one of the key songs on Invasion, “1997,” Savant revisits the style of techno that thrived at that time in the ’90s.

 Key Tracks: Orphan, Innocence, 1997.